seb86/github-to-wordpress-update-readme-script/README.md

 2. Already have a WordPress.org SVN repository setup for your plugin.
 3. Have both GIT and SVN setup on your machine and available from the command line.

 ## Getting started

 All you have to do is download the script readme.sh from this repository and place it in a location of your choosing.

+## ✅ Requirements

+To use the script you must:

+1. Host your code on GitHub.
+2. Already have a WordPress.org SVN repository setup for your plugin.
+3. Have both GIT and SVN setup on your machine and available from the command line.

 ## Usage